ypresto/scabbard/README.md

 per Android lifecycles, required to use this feature (as it is pure-java library).

-This library provides straight forward steps to manage and use scoped components in Application, Activity, Fragment, Service.
+This library automatically manages scoped components in Application, Activity, Fragment, Service.
+Only things you should do are:
-Only things you should do are to implement every interface and to call helper methods from `onCreate()`.

-- Encapsulates component instantiation logic into `ComponentFactory`, which is held by Application subclass (so you can easily replace it in test).
+- Implement `ComponentFacotry`.
-- Provides static methods to easily create components with `this` of Activity/Service/Fragment.
+- Mark your components with `Scabbard***Component` interface.
+- (Optional) Wrap helper to cast to actual component type from `Scabbard***Component`.
+- Call helper methods from `onCreate()`, like `ComponentHelper.createApplicationComponent(this).inject(this);`

-## Limitations
+## Requirements / Limitations

 - Designed for Dagger 2.
 Scoped bindings is not supported in Dagger 1.
+- Android >= 4.0.
+Because ActivityLifecycleCallbacks is used to release component.
 - One component per one Activity/Fragment/Service design is not supported.
 - Support Library v4 is required for fragment scope.
 Native fragment is